-For Manufacturers registered in the Championship, testing (as defined in Art.
+For Manufacturers registered in the Championship and P1 drivers entered with 2017 WRC cars, testing (as defined in Art.
 2.21) is permitted:

 66.1.1 On a permanent testing site proposed by the Manufacturer before its first rally of the year and notified to the FIA.